aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 ---
-title: "increase jpeg dpi – Set Output Image Resolution in OneNote with Aspose.Note"
+title: "Learn to increase JPEG DPI – Set Output Image Resolution in OneNote with Aspose.Note"
 linktitle: "increase jpeg dpi – Set Output Image Resolution in OneNote - Aspose.Note"
 second_title: "Aspose.Note Java API"
 description: "Learn how to increase jpeg dpi and set jpeg resolution to boost OneNote image quality using Aspose.Note for Java.
 Follow our step‑by‑step guide."